shrutig/expenses/README.md

 ##Project details
 This Play application is an Employee-Vendor Payee System.

-* It has the capability of allowing login for user, admin or super admin.
+* It has the capability of allowing login for user, admin or super admin using google sign-in.
 * Any user can add a payment to the possible vendors.
 * A super admin has the capability of changing role of an employee or adding or removing a vendor, or approving or denying transactions.